Top

 Paterson Life Insurance Lawyer

 Life insurance claims are often denied or delayed for reasons that don’t hold up under scrutiny.
-At The Lassen Law Firm, we help Paterson families overcome insurance company roadblocks to recover the benefits their loved ones intended them to receive.
+At The Lassen Law Firm, we help families in Paterson overcome insurance company roadblocks to recover the benefits their loved ones intended them to receive.
 From the Great Falls Historic District to South Paterson and Hillcrest, we represent beneficiaries throughout Passaic County with proven experience and powerful results.

 Led by nationally recognized attorney Christian Lassen, Esq.
 (NJ License 006662000), our firm focuses exclusively on life insurance litigation.
 We've recovered hundreds of millions of dollars for clients across the U.S., including families right here in New Jersey.